 Conveyancer?
 Land Solicitor?
 What are they and do I need one?
 You have found the property!
 And by now you’re exhausted, you really just want your weekends back!
 And you really, really want to unsubscribe to all those “Real Estate experts” and websites that just keep spamming your inbox!..
-Hey I’ve found your next home….No thanks have already found it myself (as you puff out your chest) and hit that ridiculously small Unsubscribe button at the bottom.
+Hey I’ve found your next home….No thanks I’ve already found it myself (as you puff out your chest) and hit that ridiculously small Unsubscribe button at the bottom.

 A huge congratulations are now in order!!
 You’ve managed to find the right home or property for you and even managed to negotiate the price – now what?
 This is where expert advice is paramount.
 Now I am not saying that you couldn’t do it on your own.
-There are conveyancing and legal kits available but if you are like me I would much prefer to pay a qualified and specialized person or company to handle on my behalf…after all there is quite a substantial amount of money at stake.
+There are conveyancing and legal kits available but if you are like me, I would much prefer to pay a qualified and specialized person or company to handle it on my behalf…after all there is quite a substantial amount of money at stake.

-In Australia (and throughout the world for that matter) there are a few different names given to highly specialized professionals, but in essence all do the same thing.
+In Australia (and throughout the world for that matter) there are a few different names given to these highly specialized professionals, but in essence all do the same thing.
 The most common are Conveyancer, Attorneys, Land Solicitor, Property Solicitor, Lawyers and the list can go on.

 Before we get all technical let’s first establish what Conveyancing is; Wikipedia and the dictionary describe it as: “In law, Conveyancing is the transfer of legal title property from one person to another, or the granting of an encumbrance such as mortgage or Lien.”

 There are typically 3 stages to the overall transaction of property, they are:

 - Before Completion